Triangulation Independent Ptolemy Varieties: Other variants of the Ptolemy variety

 Assume that each boundary component $\partial_s M$ is a torus, and that we have fixed a meridian $\mu_s$ and a longitude $\lambda_s$ in $H_1(\partial_s M)$.
 The definition of $\E P(\T)$ involves a choice of \emph{fundamental rectangle} $R_s$ for each boundary component $\partial_s M$, such that the triangulation induced on the torus obtained by identifying the sides of $R_s$ agrees with the triangulation of $\partial_s M$ induced by $\T$.
 It is given by the usual variables $c_{ij,k}$ as well as additional variables $m_s,l_s$ indexed by the boundary components. \begin{definition} The \emph{enhanced Ptolemy variety} $\E P(\T)$ is the Zarisky open subset, where all $c_{ij,k}$ and all $m_s,l_s$ are nonzero, of the zero set of the ideal in $\Q[{\{c_{ij,k}\}}\cup\{m_s,l_s\}]$ generated by the Ptolemy relations, the edge orientation relations together with \emph{modified identification relations} of the form $c_{ij,k}=pc_{i'j',k'}$, where $p$ is a monomial in the $m_s$ and $l_s$. \end{definition} We refer to~\cite{ZickertEnhancedPtolemy} for the precise definition of the modified identification relations.
 They are illustrated in Figure~\ref{fig:FundRectIdentifications} in the case where there is a single boundary torus, and where the sides $\mu'$ and $\lambda'$ of the fundamental rectangle agree with $\mu$ and $\lambda$ (if they don't agree perform the appropriate coordinate change).
 Here $i_j$ denotes the triangle near vertex $i$ of simplex $j$.

+A representation which is not boundary-unipotent does not have a $P$-decoration as defined in Section~\ref{sec:Decorations}.
+We shall therefore need a slightly modified definition.
+The definition below appears to depend on the triangulation, but one easily checks that it only depends on a choice of base point in each boundary component. \begin{definition} Let $\rho\colon\pi_1(M)\to\SL(2,\C)$ be boundary-Borel.
+A \emph{$P$-decoration} of $\rho$ is a $\rho$-equivariant assignment of $P$-cosets to each triangular face of $\widetilde{\overline\T}$. \end{definition}

-\begin{definition} Let $\rho\colon\pi_1(M)\to\SL(2,\C)$ be boundary-Borel.
-A \emph{$P$-decoration} of $\rho$ is a $\rho$-equivariant assignment of $P$-cosets to each triangular face of $\widetilde{\overline\T}$. \end{definition} \begin{definition} The \emph{fattened decomposition} of $M$ is the decomposition obtained by thickening each hexagonal face.
-The edges consist of the usual long and short edges together with \emph{face pairing edges} (see Figure~\ref{fig:EPCocycle}).
-A \emph{fattened natural cocycle} is a cocycle on the fattened decomposition restricting to a natural cocycle on each truncated simplex and labeling face pairing edges by diagonal elements. \end{definition}
+In order to state the analogue of the fundamental correspondence~\eqref{eq:FundamentalCorrespondence} we need to consider another decomposition of $M$ called the \emph{fattened decomposition}.
+This decomposition is obtained from the decomposition by truncated simplices by replacing each hexagonal face by a hexagonal prism.
+Its edges consist of the usual long and short edges together with \emph{face pairing edges} joining two corresponding vertices on each side of a prism (see Figure~\ref{fig:EPCocycle}).
+We refer to~\cite[Sec.~4.3.1]{ZickertEnhancedPtolemy} for details. \begin{definition} A \emph{fattened natural cocycle} is a cocycle on the fattened decomposition restricting to a natural cocycle on each truncated simplex and labeling face pairing edges by diagonal elements. \end{definition}